I have tried Vue.js and just love it.

-After spending really long hours on internet, browsing, collecting every possible testimonials and advices and comparing them to my first impressions, I decided to start with an hybrid / multiple page site.
+After spending really long hours on the internet, browsing, collecting every possible testimonials and advice, and comparing them to my first impressions, I decided to start with a hybrid / multiple page site.

-(if you are interested by the reasons, it will be the subject of another post).
+(if you are interested in the reasons, it will be the subject of another post).

-An hybrid /multiple page site is a website where the content is rendered both from server side and client side at the opposition of single page application (SPA) full client side and a classical server side site(PHP..)
-Since I want to use the power of modern Js Frameworks as double binding, refreshing, Ajax widgets, Es2016, reactive programming and somewhat control which pages needs to be reloaded, I had to make a choice.
+A hybrid /multiple page sites is a website where the content is rendered both from server-side and client-side at the opposition of single page application (SPA) full client-side and a classical server-side site(PHP..)
+Since I want to use the power of modern Js Frameworks as double binding, refreshing, Ajax widgets, Es2016, reactive programming, and somewhat control which pages need to be reloaded, I had to make a choice.

 The framework selection

 I made the following list :

 - Angular 2+ (they are increasing the major version number for each patch 😅)